ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the financial lifecycle of a celebrity
+   - Exploring how celebrities rise and fall economically
    - Finding the satirical angle
    - Making it relatable and timeless